legiongis/hmsf-md/docker/README.md

-# SETTING UP THE DEV ENVIRONMENT USING DOCKER COMPOSE
+# SETTING UP THE DOCKER DEV ENVIRONMENT

 > ⚠️ This process is a work in progress. `make` and `docker compose` work together to run `fpan` so the dev can run a single command to get a dev environment up and running, without installing legacy dependencies directly on the dev's machine.
 Both are needed to keep the `arches` Docker container flexible on startup.